stwalsh4118/clio/docs/api-specs/git/git-api.md

 - No external git binary required
 - Supports both regular repositories and worktrees
 - Polling strategy can be enhanced to watch `.git` directories if needed
-- State persistence to database can be added in future tasks
+- Commits are persisted to database following same pattern as conversations
+- Database schema supports session correlation via foreign key